Dog Training Nonsense Promoted by Ignorant Media

 - Simply because it is fun or self-reinforcing

-Stanley’s outdated and dumbed-down crude explanations of the relationship between a domesticated family pet dog and drawing behavior parallels to wild canines and wolves have been spoken about ad nauseam and have proven more harm than help concerning how people should relate to domesticated canids.
+Coren’s outdated and dumbed-down crude explanations of the relationship between a domesticated family pet dog and drawing behavior parallels to wild canines and wolves have been spoken about ad nauseam and have proven more harm than help concerning how people should relate to domesticated canids.
 Words such as “pack leader” and “master” show a cursory, overly simplistic understanding of the dynamic intricacies in relationships between canine and human, behavior and obedience training.

 There are many contradictions strewn throughout his article, but here is one I find particularly humorous and paradoxical: on the one hand he mentions, saying “no” or “stop” to a dog barking is a “bad move,” yet saying “quiet” while forcefully holding the dogs snout down and pulling up on the collar (effectively choking the dog “softly”) is correct and the solution to a dogs public barking.
 This inconsistency explicitly implies the alpha, dominance theory in full force.
+But they are BOTH punishments.

 Dogs Are Individuals

 Each dog is an individual, and therefore each case is contextual and situational.
 It is impossible to give across-the-board behavioral advice about any dog behavior, yet teaching a dog what you want from them through obedience training in conjunction with understanding WHY your dog is barking and moving further away from the antecedent that may be arousing your pup is a good start.
-A standard counterconditioning and desensitization strategy in conjunction with an understanding of ethology and obedience training would help stop a dog from barking and more importantly stop a dog from wanting to bark.
+A standard counterconditioning and desensitization strategy in conjunction with an understanding of ethology and obedience training would help stop a dog from barking and more importantly stop a dog from wanting to bark while teaching them an alternative behavior such as, “Quiet”.
 Other methods to help prevent your dog from barking are to ask your dog for an incompatible behavior, teach your dog the “quiet” cue, and use positive reinforcement and negative punishment (ignoring the barking.)
 Find yourself an educated force-free behaviorist who actually works daily with modifying dog behaviors.
 And stay away from laymen with Ph.D.’s (doctors of philosophy, principles, theory, and concepts, not practicality or reality) that sit in ivory towers without much practical or in this case scientific research to back up their claims.